 Service Premium Spending

-The Service Premium helps schools in England to provide additional support to service children.
+State schools, academies and free schools in England, which have children of service families in school years reception to year 11, can receive the SPP funding.
+It is designed to assist the school in providing the additional support that these children may need and is currently worth £310 per service child who meets the eligibility criteria.
 Service parents with children in state-funded schools in England should ensure the school is made aware of their Service status so that the School Census can be completed accurately.

 Ideas and initiatives we have explored for spending money to support children: